harish-chowdari/breakfast-voting/README.md

 // download

 Download my folder from git hub or Clone my repository;
-  then unzip that folder and open pdf-extraction folder in vs code;
+  then unzip that folder and open breakfast-voting folder in vs code;

 // backend